Bukolami12/SALES-DATA-ANALYSIS/README.md

 6. Quantity: Number of units sold.

-7. Unit Price:Price of a single unit of thr product.
+7. Unit Price:Price of a single unit of the product.

 8. Total Sales: Total amount paid for the order.